FaisalAhmed21/Telecom-Churn-Analytics-Platform/README.md

 # 🎯 RetentionHub Pro - Realistic Churn Prediction with ML

+> **Try it yourself with the interactive Streamlit app!
+Fair, unbiased ML predictions with class weighting - test with your own data.**

 ## 🌟 What Makes This Project Stand Out?

 - **🎯 Realistic Predictions**: Regularized models trained on original data with class weighting